Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

-which is simply the definition of a $p$-value at stopping time $\tau$.
-Unfortunately, naively using a $t$-test, a chi-squared test, or permutations, does not yield a $p$-value with this property.
-Indeed, these types of `standard' non-sequential $p$-values only satisfy the weaker property
+\citet{johari_always_2015} are the major modern proponents of this idea, and call this an ``anytime-valid p-value'', but for consistency with e-processes introduced later, we call it a p-process.
+Unfortunately, naively using a $t$-test, a chi-squared test, or permutations, does not yield the above property.
+Indeed, `standard' non-sequential p-values only satisfy the weaker property

-The most straightforward way to construct `anytime-valid $p$-values' that satisfy property~\eqref{eq:stopped-pvalue} is to employ bonafide sequential tests like Wald's sequential likelihood ratio test~\cite{wald_sequential_1945,wald_sequential_1947}, but extensions to nonparametric settings have also been explored recently~\cite{howard_exponential_2018,wasserman2020universal}.
-These are also called sequentially-adjusted $p$-values~\cite{dupont1983sequential}, or always-valid $p$-values~\cite{johari_always_2015}.